EU, IMF clash over Greece revives debt crisis fears

 “All avenues in order to reduce debt on Greece are being explored and will continue to be explored in the coming days,» Lagarde said.

-Despite Greece approving a tough 2013 budget last week, which it hoped would meet conditions for the release of the next tranche of emergency loans under its second bailout program, Lagarde said more work was needed to cement the budget measures.
+Despite Greece approving a tough 2013 budget on Sunday, which it hoped would meet conditions for the release of the next tranche of emergency loans under its second bailout programme, Lagarde said more work was needed to cement the budget measures.

-Until the bailout money flows, Greece will issue more short-term paper to keep itself afloat.
-Athens will sell one- and three-month T-bills later on Tuesday to refinance the 5 billion euro issue maturing on November 16.
-Its debt agency expressed confidence the issue will be fully funded.
+Until the bailout money flows, Greece is issuing short-term paper to keep itself afloat, although the government owes suppliers increasing amounts.
+Its debt agency expressed confidence that the 5-billion-euro issue maturing on November 16 will be fully funded.

-Three officials told Reuters that the troika had concluded that Greece's debt burden will fall only to 144 percent of gross domestic product in 2020 and roughly 10 percentage points lower two years later if current policies do not change.
+Three officials told Reuters that the «troika» of international institutions – the EU, IMF and ECB – had concluded that Greece’s debt burden will fall only to 144 percent of gross domestic product in 2020 and roughly 10 percentage points lower two years later if current policies do not change.

 To get the higher figure down to 120 percent of GDP requires lopping the best part of 50 billion euros of Greece’s debt pile.